 Online Community of Zenith Builders and Flyers

-Yesterday I left Santa Rosa California and flew here more or less in a straight line, having seen that country go by before.…Continue
+Yesterday I left Santa Rosa California and flew here more or less in a straight line, having seen that country go by before.
+Today should be more interesting.…Continue

 I had flown to Washington to visit my brother, who also owns a 601XLB.
-After a week in the rainy northwest it was time to return home to Santa Rosa, CA.…Continue
+After a week in the rainy northwest it was time to return home to Santa Rosa, CA. When planning the flight home, I noticed the weather would be…Continue

 "That which does not kill us makes us stronger." - Friedrich Nietzsche